codefresh-io/docs.codefresh.io/_docs/pipelines/variables.md

 ### Priority for user-defined variable overrides
-In Codefresh, you can add user-defined variables to different entities, providing variable definitions at several levels.
+In Codefresh, becuase you can add user-defined variables to different entities, variable definitions are available at levels.

 If the variable with the same name is defined at multiple levels, the override rules are based on the priority of the variable.
 Variables at levels with higher priority override those at levels with lower priority.